Northern Coast Officials

 If you are NOT responsible for the catch, you have the runners touching bases and/or tagging up.
 Normally on routine catches not towards the line, the PLATE umpire will watch the runners tagging up or touching FIRST and THIRD, while the base umpire can get second base.
 On trouble balls covered by the base umpire the PLATE umpire will have ALL touches and tags.

 FINALLY: If the ball is NOT caught, do not say "no catch".
 Instead say "ball is down, ball is down" while giving the safe signal.
 If it is a great catch by a diving fielder, the responsible umpire should be yelling "that's a catch! that's a catch!" while giving the out signal.
-On routine catches where there is no doubt, a signal is usually not needed as we hold this evidence to be self truth.
+On routine catches where there is no doubt, verbal nor a signal is usually not needed as we hold this evidence to be self truth.

 Please cover this topic in your pregame as it could safe your crew from a lot of trouble and discussion with the coaches.

-Pace of Game Items; A game with rhythm and flow is more enjoyable to watch and umpire then no flow.
+Pace of Game Items: A game with rhythm and flow is more enjoyable to watch and umpire then no flow.
 Also, you don't get paid by the hour to umpire, you get paid by the game.
 Here are some things we umpires can do to keep the pace of play going when umpiring:

 • Call the entire strike zone.
 The pitch is a strike until it convinces you it is a ball.
 If the first pitch to a batter is close, call it a strike.
 The game moves much faster when strikes are called.
 Don't be ridiculous with your strike zone, but do have an aggressive zone.
 Be a pitcher's umpire.